Helix-Platform/Sandbox-NG/docs/helix_with_mqtt.md

 ## Reference

-This tutorial is adapted from [Fiware Foundation](https://github.com/FIWARE/tutorials.IoT-over-MQTT)
+This tutorial was adapted from the [Fiware Foundation](https://github.com/FIWARE/tutorials.IoT-over-MQTT)

 #### © Helix Platform 2020, All rights reserved.